 GoDMC is open to any researchers with an interest in studying the genetic basis of DNA methylation variation.
-In addition to possessing the relevant data (i.e. Illumina HM450 Beadchip and ideally GWAS SNP data) consortium members must be:
+In addition to possessing the relevant data (i.e. Illumina HM450 or EPIC Beadchip and ideally GWAS SNP data) consortium members must be:

 - Committed to take part in collaborative studies to identify genetic variation associated with DNA methylation

 - Committed to provide samples or to carry out additional genotyping/methylation mapping for replication studies (if for example, HM450/EPIC or GWAS data are not available)

 - Committed to contribute to the development of data harmonisation and analysis methods relevant to interrogating the genetic basis of DNA methylation variation using data from multiple sources

 - Willing to abide by the GoDMC Code of Conduct when taking part in such collaborative studies.